Jchisholm204/Jchisholm204.github.io/_posts/2024-12-8-freertos_adc.md

 }
 ```

 Once the ADC is enabled, the Software Start bit (`SWSTART`) must be enabled to start analog conversions.
+This function can also be called on its own to both enable the ADC and start channel conversions.

 ```c
 static inline void hal_adc_startConversions(ADC_TypeDef *adc){